Just Hanan

 Origins of the Desert Blues

-Instruments that weave the melody
+Instruments that create the melody

 At the heart of the Desert Blues are traditional instruments that have been a companion to the Tuareg for centuries.
 The Tinde, a drum made from a hollowed-out tree trunk and covered with stretched animal skin, sets the rhythmic foundation.
-The haunting melodies are woven through the strings of the Imzad, a single-stringed fiddle played by Tuareg women, creating an emotional depth that mirrors the ebb and flow of desert life.
+The haunting melodies are created through the strings of the Imzad, a single-stringed fiddle played by Tuareg women, creating an emotional depth that mirrors the ebb and flow of desert life.

 Nomadic poetry in motion